Scandinavian Mountains: Bedrock

 Most of the rocks of the Scandinavian Mountains are Caledonian, which means they were put in place by the Caledonian orogeny.
 Caledonian rocks overlie rocks of the much older Svecokarelian and Sveconorwegian provinces.
 The Caledonian rocks actually form large nappes (skollor) that have been thrust over the older rocks.
 Much of the Caledonian rocks have been eroded since they were put in place, meaning that they were once thicker and more contiguous.
 It is also implied from the erosion that the nappes of Caledonian rock once reached further east than they do today.
 The erosion has left remaining massifs of Caledonian rocks and windows of Precambrian rock.

 While there are some disagreements, geologists generally recognize four units among the nappes: an uppermost, an upper, a middle and a lower unit.
 The lower unit is made up Ediacaran (Vendian), Cambrian, Ordovician and Silurian-aged sedimentary rocks.
 Pieces of Precambrian shield rocks are in some places also incorporated into the lower nappes.

 It was during the Silurian and Devonian periods that the Caledonian nappes were stacked upon the older rocks and upon themselves.
-This occurred in connection to the closure of the Iapetus Ocean as the ancient continents of Laurentia and Baltica collided.
-This collision produced a Himalayas-sized mountain range named the Caledonian Mountains roughly over the same area as the present-day Scandinavian Mountains.
+This occurred in connection with the closure of the Iapetus Ocean as the ancient continents of Laurentia and Baltica collided.
+This collision produced a Himalayan-sized mountain range named the Caledonian Mountains roughly over the same area as the present-day Scandinavian Mountains.
 The Caledonian Mountains began a post-orogenic collapse in the Devonian, implying tectonic extension and subsidence.
 Despite occurring in about the same area, the ancient Caledonian Mountains and the modern Scandinavian Mountains are unrelated.